omidnikrah/react-github/README.md

 # react-github
-A simple react version of Github!
+A simple React version of GitHub!

 ## Installation